Junxin-L/PQ-PSI/README.md

 The build script creates the Docker image `vole-psi-linux` by default.
 Use `IMAGE_NAME=<name>` if you want to keep multiple builds around.

-## Quick Start: macOS with Linux Docker Containers
+## Start: macOS with Linux Docker Containers

 On macOS, start Docker Desktop first.
 If you are on Apple Silicon and want to match a Linux/amd64 comparison environment, set `DOCKER_PLATFORM=linux/amd64`: